Satucket River: Wildlife

-The list is very extensive however these are the more common fish.
-On certain occasions fish have been found to swim upstream from the ocean and stripers have been caught out of this water along otters and many other animals."Satucket River Fishing near East Bridgewater, Massachusetts".
+The list is very extensive; however, these are the more common fish.
+On certain occasions, fish have been found to swim upstream from the ocean, and stripers have been caught out of this water along with otters and many other animals."Satucket River Fishing near East Bridgewater, Massachusetts".

 The Satucket River is included in the Taunton River Watershed.
 The Taunton and Nemasket Rivers contain 45 species of fish and support the largest alewife run in Massachusetts.
 "Freshwater Quality".

-In the past the river was rich with alewives that would travel upstream to spawn in the slow moving waters.
-Until the 1950s the Satucket had Alewives runs, however due to certain changes in the environment over the years they aren’t found in the Satucket waters any more.
+In the past, the river was rich with alewives that would travel upstream to spawn in the slow moving waters.
+Until the 1950s the Satucket had Alewives runs, however, due to certain changes in the environment over the years they are not found in the Satucket waters anymore.
 The Wampanoags would live off the alewives as a food source and the river had many fish weirs built to spear fish for this abundant species.
 Some of these weirs still exist today and are simply miniature dams made of rocks shaped in a V position that face up stream.
 The Wampanoags would wait on the rocks until a fish would swim through.
 The only opening is at the tip of the V so the fish had to swim through the weir and the Native Americans would spear them.